michaelpapadopoulos11/Networking-CCNA-Labs-Completed/CCNA_Completed_Labs/Day 23 - Etherchannel/README.md

 ---

-## 2. Configure Layer 2 EtherChannel between ASW2 and DSW2 using PAgP - Configure it as a trunk.
+## 2. Configure Layer 2 Etherchannel between ASW2 and DSW2 using PAgP - Configure it as a trunk.

 This config will be very similar to step 1 with the exception of the etherchannel mode, from LACP to PAgP now.